elisco-latour/Open_Charity_Drupal/README.md

 ### How i build this theme:
 First i figured out that, drupal depends a lot on layout and te design of each component.
  - I choose to build the whole theme, in a static manner with HTML, CSS and JavaScript.
+[See everything about the static theme ](https://github.com/elisco-latour/Open_Charity_HTML)
  - Then based on that static version of the theme, i use drupal paradigms to layout the theme.
  - And major components as drupal custom blocks